PT-Akar-Inti-Teknologi/Flutter_Guidelines/content/learning_center/ci_cd/setup_firebase_distribution.md

 > apk_path: is where your flutter app outputs will be, to find it try to build an app, then copy the path provided at the end of the build process.

-> release_notes_file: will be a path to file where you put your release note. remember to update the release note before you release a new version
+> release_notes_file: will be a path to file where you put your release note. **remember to update the release note before you release a new version**

 > testers_file: will be a list of email that will getting the email of the app Distribution

 ## Run fastlane

-run and distribute your fastlane using
+cd into android folder then run

 ```
 bundle exec fastlane [lane]
 ```

+to distribute your fastlane

 > [lane] here is the method name that you write on fastfile. so if you copying the snippet from Configuring fastlane you could run it with
-> bundle exec fastlane distributeDev
+> `bundle exec fastlane distributeDev`